twyststar/Hi_Coo/planning.md

 ## Appearance/Pages

+- [ ] style profile page

+- [ ] display cover photo on profile

+- [ ] display cover photo on mini profile

+- [ ] add bio display to profile show

 - [ ] reorder all grouped hicoo so most recent appear at the top

-- [ ] style profile page

 - [ ] style display boxes for hi coo throughout